-A company45 (non-group) may avail of audit exemption in respect of its statutory financial statements for a particular financial year if the company qualifies as a small company in relation to that financial year.
+A small or micro company may avail of audit exemption in respect of its statutory financial statements for a particular financial year if the company satisfies the qualifying conditions and is not ineligible or excluded.
+Whether a company qualifies as a small company, a small group or a micro company is determined in accordance with Sections 280A to 280E Companies Act 2014 (as amended).